BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 If you are (or know someone) willing and able to support the software development (mostly C++, maybe some GUI stuff later on) side of the project, feel free to contact **@BuzzteeBear** on the Discord server to ask about ways to contribute.

 Donations to the project are very welcome and can be made via [Paypal](https://www.paypal.com/donate/?hosted_button_id=Q64DT2ADFCBU8).
+On explicit user request you can also sponsor the project via [GitHub Sponsors](https://github.com/sponsors/BuzzteeBear?o=esb)

 ## Installation